What is a REST API?

 REST APIs and IBM Cloud

-IBM Cloud API Docs lists the documentation of the APIs supported on IBM Cloud.
+- Visit IBM Cloud API Docs, which contains documentation for APIs supported on IBM Cloud.